scribe-security/docs/docs/quick-start/set-up-integration/set-up-github.md

    - <details>
         <summary> To add automatic evidence collection (a signed SBOM) after each commit </summary>

-        Create a new YAML file under the `.github/workflows/` folder in the root folder of your repository.
+        Assuming that you do not yet have an existing pipeline workflow, you need to create a new YAML file under the `.github/workflows/` folder in the root folder of your repository.

         <img src='../../../../img/start/github-workflows.jpg' alt='Repository Workflows'/>